DharmaFactory/NonDualTheCo-op/output/Task.md

 ## **Conclusion**
 The Decision Compiler should be implemented as a **modular AI prompt framework**, ensuring **recursive decision refinement** through structured layers.
 The standardized **Mermaid Graph Model** and **templated decision prompts** allow seamless application across AI-driven systems.

+research the patterns here: https://github.com/Perryman/syzyGyPT for an example of IDA iterated distillation and amplification.

+TODO: Check Considerations.md

-TODO: Use this concept to create an educational tool for educators to create ai based pedagogies with, useful also for ai researchers.
-Think hypercard like, where each state can be chatted with each response is a new state, navigable, like an intentionally driven version of https://github.com/princeton-nlp/tree-of-thought-llm?tab=readme-ov-file with the intent of having marked failed branches available context wise to learn from, while also being able to build on known good knowledge.
+Use this concept to create an educational tool for educators to create ai based pedagogies with, useful also for ai researchers.
+Think hyper-card like, where each state can be chatted with each response is a new state, navigable, like an intentionally driven version of https://github.com/princeton-nlp/tree-of-thought-llm?tab=readme-ov-file with the intent of having marked failed branches available context wise to learn from, while also being able to build on known good knowledge.